In Your Dreams (film)

-In Your Dreams is a 2025 American animated adventure comedy film directed by Alex Woo, and co-directed by Erik Benson from a script by Woo and Benson and a story by Woo, Benson, and Stanley Moore.
+In Your Dreams is a 2025 American animated fantasy adventure comedy film directed by Alex Woo, and co-directed by Erik Benson from a script by Woo and Benson and a story by Woo, Benson, and Stanley Moore.
 The film stars Craig Robinson, Simu Liu, Cristin Milioti, Jolie Hoang-Rappaport, Elias Janssen, Gia Carides, Omid Djalili, and SungWon Cho.
-Produced by Netflix Animation and Kuku Studios, it had a limited theatrical release on November 7, 2025, before its release on Netflix on November 14, 2025.
+Produced by Netflix Animation Studios and Kuku Studios, it had a limited theatrical release on November 7, 2025, before its release on Netflix on November 14.
 The film received generally positive reviews from critics.